Large-scale cortex-core structure formation in brain organoids: Foliation formation via a nonlinear buckling without bending model

-{\it Stage II: Foliation formation via a nonlinear buckling without bending model}: Proceeding now to the subsequent foliation of the cortex observed in the ``2D A'' pathway, we turn to the buckling without bending morphogenesis model (BWBM model).
+Now that cortex-core structures form, we proceed to the subsequent foliation of the cortex observed in the ``2D A'' pathway.
+To do so, we turn to the BWBM model, which is a coarse-grained, continuum model at a larger scale to accommodate the predominance of cell growth at this stage.
 The initial version of the BWBM model assumes a cortex-core structure and has demonstrated qualitative agreement with the foliation found in the quasi-two-dimensional brain organoids in pathway ``2D A'' with the addition of blebbistatin~\cite{Engstrom2018}.
-A new nonlinearity now extends the applicability of the model to the untreated case.
+A new nonlinearity, as we will show, extends the applicability of the model to the untreated case.

 More precisely, we model the growing cortex-core structure as a two-dimensional annulus-like region having outer radius $r$ and thickness $t$, which are scalar functions of an angular coordinate $\theta$ such that $t$ is measured in the radial direction (see Fig. 4).
-We also assume that $r$ and $t$ are single-valued, i.e. no overhangs.
-We then introduce the quasi-static energy functional
+We also assume that $r$ and $t$ are single-valued, i.e., no overhangs.
+We then introduce the quasi-static, coarse-grained energy functional

 to be minimized subject to a constraint on the area of the core, i.e., $\frac{1}{2}\int d\theta(r-t)^2=A_0=\textrm{constant}$.
 The variational problem then becomes $\delta\Big(E-\mu\int d\theta(r-t)^2\Big)=0,$ where $\mu$ is a Lagrange multiplier.